 Are you looking to buy a new watch?
 Here are a few Seiko models to check out, if you don’t find what you’re looking for head over to our list of best kinetic watches here.

 Seiko Men’s SRN064 Coutura Kinetic Stainless Steel Watch

-The Seiko Coutura is the epitome of cultured sophistication.
-Its bold, curving lines and two-tone finish give it a refined character.
+The Seiko Coutura SRN064 is the epitome of cultured sophistication.
+Its bold, curving lines and a two-tone finish give it a refined character.
 With its motion-powered kinetic movement, it is both an attractive and practical choice.
 The stunning look of this timepiece is matched by its precision performance.